freeflowuniverse/herolauncher/pkg/openapi/README.md

 ## Features

-- Parse OpenAPI 3.0 specifications from files or byte slices
+- Parse OpenAPI 3.1 specifications from files or byte slices
 - Extract paths, operations, and examples from OpenAPI specifications
 - Generate Fiber server code based on OpenAPI specifications using Go templates
 - Create mock implementations using examples from the OpenAPI spec
 - Properly handle complex example types from OpenAPI specifications
 - Command-line tool for testing and demonstration

-## Dependencies

-- [github.com/pb33f/libopenapi](https://github.com/pb33f/libopenapi) - For parsing and working with OpenAPI specifications
-- [github.com/gofiber/fiber/v2](https://github.com/gofiber/fiber/v2) - For generating HTTP servers
-- [text/template](https://golang.org/pkg/text/template/) - For template-based code generation

 ## Usage